-Characterised by repetitive apnoeas or hypopnoeas with absent or diminished respiratory effort during sleep, occurring more than 5 times per hour.
+Central sleep apnoea (CSA) is characterised by repetitive apnoeas or hypopnoeas with absent or diminished respiratory effort during sleep, occurring 5 or more times per hour.

 Important to search for underlying disorders such as congestive heart failure (CHF), renal failure, stroke, brainstem lesions, acromegaly, hypothyroidism, or opioid use.